anujrajput04/TDD/05-Test-Expectations.md

 ### Building the alert center
 `expectation(forNotification:object:handler)` creates an expectation that fulfills when a notification posts.
 It's not generally a good idea to use a `wait` as the test assertion.
 It's better to use an explicit assert call. `wait` only tests that an expectation was fulfilled and does not make any claims about the app's logic.

+### Waiting for multiple events
+You can use expectation's `expectedFulfullmentCount` property to refine the fulfillment condition.
+Setting `expectedFulfillmentCount` to two means that the expectation won't be met until `fulfill()` has been called twice before the timeout..